Process and methods

 A tool for assessing the quality of studies of the accuracy of diagnostic tests.

 Qualitative research explores people's beliefs, experiences, attitudes, behaviour and interactions.
 It asks questions about how and why, rather than how much.
 It generates non-numerical data, such as a person's description of their pain rather than a measure of pain.
 Qualitative research techniques include focus groups and in‑depth interviews.

 A measure of the state of health of a person or group in which the benefits, in terms of length of life, are adjusted to reflect the quality of life.
 One QALY is equal to 1 year of life in perfect health.

 NICE staff carry out quality assurance of the guideline, including reviews of the evidence and any economic analysis, to ensure that it is up‑to‑date, credible, robust and relevant.
-These staff may also be responsible for commissioning the developer.

 The centre director is responsible for ensuring that the guideline is produced in accordance with this manual.
 The centre director is also responsible for appointing the committee chair and committee members.

 The guideline lead is responsible for the development and quality assurance of the guideline (including the scope), and has delegated responsibility for approving the consultation draft, the final guideline, and other documents, before final approval by NICE's Guidance Executive.
 The guideline lead also advises the chair of the committee and the developer on matters of method and process.
 Guideline commissioning managers help them with this.

 The NICE clinical, public health or social care adviser is responsible for providing advice during all stages of guideline development.